 Lemon curd, with its mildly sweet and tangy taste, makes for a great addition to most desserts.
 You can try any of the recipes mentioned above to get an idea of its flavor and texture.
 Check out the infographic below to learn how to make lemon curd.

-Lemon curd is a tangy flavored dessert topping or spread.
+Lemon curd is a tangy-flavored dessert topping or spread.
 You can prepare this refreshing and nutritious food easily at home.
 It is rich in carbs, proteins, fiber, vitamins, and minerals.
 No-bake lemon tart, macarons, cake icing, pudding, crepe filling, and lemon bar recipes explained above will help you learn how to use lemon curd.
-You can try many different varieties, even with leftover lemon curd.
+You can try many different varieties including waffles, scones, yogurt, and parfait with leftover lemon curd.
+Moreover, lemon curd can be used in cooking meats as a sauce.
+Savory meats go well with a sour and citrusy flavor.
 Hence, do not throw away the leftovers and try out many delicious lemon curd recipes.